kxcdev/qdemo.jsoo-express/README.md

 # qdemo.jsoo-express

-A quick demo for the Js_of_ocaml + Node.js express stack
+A quick demo for the Js_of_ocaml + Node.js/Express.js stack

 ## Get started
 - you will need to setup git submodules correctly first.